 Qualified individuals must request accommodations for disabilities through the Disability Services Coordinator in Student Services or through.
 They may use “plain English.”
 For example, they do not need to mention a legal code or use the phrase “reasonable accommodation.”

 A request for reasonable accommodation does not necessarily mean that Regent University will provide accommodation for the student.
 The request is the first step in an informal, interactive process between the individual and the university to determine whether the person’s condition meets the definition of disability or whether the individual is in any way “qualified.”
-To begin this process, the person can fill out this online form.

 The university may request documentation of the individual’s functional limitations to support the request.
 While the individual does not have to be able to specify the precise accommodation needed, he or she does need to describe the problems posed by the claimed barrier.
 Suggestions will be helpful in determining the type of reasonable accommodation to provide.

 If a particular accommodation would be an undue hardship on the university, the university will try to find alternative accommodation that would not pose such a hardship.
 If cost is the cause of the undue hardship, the university will consider whether funding for the accommodation might be available from an outside agency.
 The individual will also be allowed to pay for the accommodation or any portion of the accommodation, that might constitute an undue hardship on the university.

 Regent University reserves the right to choose among reasonable accommodations as long as the chosen accommodation is effective.
 If an individual refuses a reasonable accommodation, the university will be deemed to have complied with its obligation under the ADA.